When is heavy breathing benign and when is it serious? Are some people just “naturally” heavy breathers – or, does this necessarily signal a problem?

 “Lung disease including airway diseases (asthma and emphysema), restrictive diseases (pulmonary fibrosis) and pulmonary vascular diseases (pulmonary hypertension) produce increased work of breathing to meet the tissue demands for oxygen.

 “Obesity increases the demand for oxygen leading to additional work by the heart and lungs to meet those demands.

 “Anemia, especially those with severe cases, can experience heavy breathing when exercising.”
 Anemia, which is reduced red blood cell count, has many possible causes.

 Another cause to consider is sinus problems.
 For example, a tumor in the nose can block the nasal passages, forcing heavier breathing.

 However, there will likely be additional symptoms such as pain, nosebleeds, a lump, reduced sense of smell, excessive watering of one eye and/or nasal discharge.

 for loud or heavy breathing at rest?

-Dr. Yataco explains, “It is recommended that patients seek medical attention when heavy breathing is noticed, as it can indicate a severe problem that could potentially be intervened upon if detected early.
+Dr. Coz explains, “It is recommended that patients seek medical attention when heavy breathing is noticed, as it can indicate a severe problem that could potentially be intervened upon if detected early.

 “Signs that medical help needs to be sought immediately include: chest pain, fainting, fever, chills and lethargy.” heavy loud breathing